ViNguyenThuyTuong/Udacity-DataScience/Udacity-DataScience-Project2/README.md

 ## Project Motivation<a name="motivation"></a>

 For this project, I'd like to use some skills of data engineer and data science to analyze disaster data from Figure Eight and to build a model that classifies disaster messages.
 I also built a web app with the model inside.
-This web app analyze and categorize messages expeditiously.
+This web app be able to analyze and categorize messages expeditiously.
 This could save many lives in a case of emergency.

 ## File Descriptions <a name="files"></a>